Abstract commensurators of lattices in Lie groups: Introduction

 \bold{General $G$:} When $G$ is not necessarily either semisimple or solvable, we prove:

-\begin{theorem} Suppose $G$ is a connected, linear Lie group with simply-connected solvable radical.
+\begin{theorem} Suppose $G$ is a connected, linear Lie group with connected, simply-connected solvable radical.
 Suppose $\Gamma \leq G$ is a lattice with the property that there is no surjection $\phi: G \to H$ to any group $H$ locally isomorphic to any $\SO(1,n)$ or $\SU(1,n)$ so that $\phi(\Gamma)$ is a lattice in $H$.
-Then \begin{enumerate} \item $\Gamma$ virtually embeds in a $\Q$-defined algebraic group $\bfg$ with Zariski-dense image so that every commensuration $[\phi] \in \Comm(\Gamma)$ induces a unique $\Q$-defined automorphism of $\bfg$ virtually extending $\phi$. \item There is a $\Q$-defined algebraic group $\mathcal{B}$ so that
+Then \begin{enumerate} \item $\Gamma$ virtually embeds in the group of $\Q$-points of a $\Q$-defined algebraic group $\bfg$ with Zariski-dense image so that every commensuration $[\phi] \in \Comm(\Gamma)$ induces a unique $\Q$-defined automorphism of $\bfg$ virtually extending $\phi$. \item There is a $\Q$-defined algebraic group $\mathcal{B}$ so that

 and the image of $\Aut(\Gamma)$ in $\mathcal{B}$ is commensurable with $\mathcal{B}(\Z)$. \end{enumerate} \end{theorem}

 The group $\bfg$ of Theorem \ref{shorttheorem} is, roughly speaking, constructed as the semidirect product of the virtual algebraic hull $\bfh$ of the ``solvable part'' of $\Gamma$ and a semisimple group $\bfs$ such that $\bfs(\Z)$ is commensurable with the ``semisimple part'' of $\Gamma$.
 The technical work comes first in making this precise, and second in constructing an action of $\bfs$ on $\bfh$ compatible with the group structure of $\Gamma$.